openscoring/openscoring/README.md

 }
 ```

-The response body is the JSON serialized form of an `org.openscoring.server.ModelResponse` object:
+The response body is the JSON serialized form of an `org.openscoring.common.ModelResponse` object:
 ```
 {
 	"result" : "Hello World!"